unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 Dijkstra’s algorithm, lets you answer “What’s the shortest path to X?” for `weighted graphs`.
 Remember, [BFS Algorithm][BSF-Algo] does the same thing for unweighted graphs.

-Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
-In other words, If there are cycles in graphs, Dijkstra’s algorithm doesn’t work.
+Dijkstra’s algorithm only works with directed graphs which does not have any negative cycles.
+The the algorithm works for graphs with positive cycles.
+See this [stackoverflow link][digikstra-cycle] for a nice discussion on the topic.

 Dijkstra’s algorithm doesn’t work for graphs with negative weight edges.
 For graphs with negative weight edges, Bellman–Ford algorithm can be used.